maximzhemerenko/TapCard/README.md

 nfcCardReader.enableDispatch();
 ```

-After this app will activate NFC and start waiting for card.
+After this, app will activate NFC and start waiting for card.
 Once user is tapped phone, activity will got intent.

 Check that it is right intent and pass it to library.